 - a.
 The hotel manager and anyone involved in the sale/service of beer and wine shall attend and pass a responsible beverage service training provider program to educate hotel management and servers of alcohol responsibility and California laws in order to serve alcoholic beverages safely, responsibly, and legally, and to prevent illicit drug activity. - b.
-Exterior signage or any other form of outside promoting or advertising referencing any food and/or beverage products sold is prohibited. - c.
-Food and beverage service shall be available only for hotel guests and shall not be open to the public.
+Exterior signage or any other form of outside promoting or advertising referencing any food and/or beverage products sold is prohibited.

-- d.
-The hotel shall only provide alcoholic beverage services to verified registered guests of the hotel. - e.
-All alcoholic beverages shall be served in non-disposable drink ware. - f.
+- c.
+Food and beverage service shall be available only for verified registered hotel guests and shall not be open to the public. - d.
+All alcoholic beverages shall be served in non-disposable drink ware. - e.
+Sale, service, and consumption of beer and wine on the outdoor patio are prohibited. - f.
 Signs shall be posted in a conspicuous location warning patrons of the illegality of removing alcoholic beverages from the hotel property, and carrying and consuming alcoholic beverages in any public place such as the public sidewalk. - g.
 Any substantial deviation, changes to the floor plan, site plan or building exterior which alters or intensifies the alcoholic beverages service shall be subject to review and approval by the Planning Commission.